Work Group Outline

 What is involved?

-Most Work Groups in the project will have three days (or equivalent) of direct meeting time.
-However, this may be adapted to suit the needs of the group, and could be three full day face-to-face sessions, six part-day/twilight sessions, or a blended mix of face-to-face and online meetings.
+The Work Groups meet over the course of the academic year and typically undertake three days (or equivalent) of direct meeting time.
+However, this may be adapted to suit the needs of the group, and could be three full day face-to-face sessions, up to six part-day/twilight sessions, or a blended mix of face-to-face and online meetings.
 Participants will be expected, where appropriate, to work with colleagues in their own department.

 Work Groups will be designed to meet the specific needs of the range of experience of participants.